amendelson/usc-course-spring-2019/week13/README.md

 We're going to be learning about tidy data from the creator of the tidyverse, Hadley Wickham.
 This tutorial is adapted from his [Data Science in the Tidyverse](https://github.com/hadley/data-science-in-tidyverse/tree/master/slides) workshop.

-Begin by firing up your Jupyter Notebook.
+Begin by firing up R studio.
 Load the tidyverse library

 ```
 library(tidyverse)